turris-cz/user-docs/docs/basics/collect/collect.md

 ### HaaS - Honeypot as a Service

-By using HaaS and installing the HaaS proxy application you router becomes able to forward traffic incoming from WAN port 22 (commonly used for SSH) to the HaaS server located in our headquarters.
-The HaaS server, powered by Cowrie, is a full-fledged honeypot able not only to record the user/password combination (like Minipots do) but to simulate a real device and record the executed commands.
+By using HaaS and installing the HaaS proxy application your router becomes able to forward traffic incoming from WAN port 22 (commonly used for SSH) to the HaaS server located in our headquarters.
+The HaaS server, powered by Cowrie, is a full-fledged honeypot.
+As well, it is able to record the user/password combination (like Minipots do) and in addition it is able to simulate a real device and record the executed commands.

-Big advantage is that your router stays safe all the time because all the communication is redirected to our server and nothing is done on the router itself.
+A big advantage is that your router stays safe all the time because all communications are redirected to our server and nothing is done on the router itself.

 ### Turris survey

-Since even our team has only a limited manpower we try to primary focus on subjects that really matter.
-Turris survey collects information about installed packages, used languages and system version.
-Based on this we are able to identify widely used packages and features and give them special care.
+Since our team has only limited manpower we try to primarily focus on subjects that really matter.
+The Turris survey collects information about installed packages, used languages and operating system version.
+Based on this we are able to identify widely used packages, features and provide special support.

 ## What do we use the data for?